abitravers1989/CV/README.md

 I am happiest when up against big challenges and when developing others.
 This is why I have chosen a career in software development with its continuous problems and infinite depth of learning.

+'If you want to go fast, go alone; if you want to go far, go together'.

 ## PROJECTS
 | Project       | Summary       | Technologies  | Testing |